 In particular our work is focused on four areas:

 We publish research throughout the year, from extensive reports to shorter pamphlets, on a diverse range of policy areas.
-Recent publications have covered topics including industrial strategy, building the homes we need, and the public service ethos.
-Our forthcoming research will include reports on mental health care provision and rebooting health and social care integration.
+In the past year we have published reports on a number of subjects including:

 We run a broad events programme, including roundtable discussions, panel events and an extensive party conference programme.
 Recent speakers at our events have included Rt Hon Greg Clark MP and Rt Hon Chris Grayling MP.

 We also run a membership network of local authorities and corporate follows.